-That’s why many people make offers before they have even been preapproved for a loan- and this can cause delays.
+That's why many people make offers before they have even been preapproved for a loan, which can cause delays.

-A bank or lender needs to take a look at your finances before they can decide how much money they can lend to you.
-So, making an offer before preapproval could be fine- but there’s a possibility of it going wrong.
+A bank or lender needs to look at your finances before deciding how much money they can lend to you.
+Making an offer before preapproval could be fine- but there's a possibility of it going wrong.

-🧠Remember: Stay realistic and true to yourself, while it’s easy to fall in love with home make sure it's affordable.
-Your loan could be granted, but your take-home pay may not be sufficient to pay off your mortgage in a good amount of time leaving you in debt for years.
+🧠Remember: Stay realistic and true to yourself.
+While falling in love with a home is easy, make sure it's affordable.
+Your loan could be granted, but your take-home pay may not be sufficient to pay off your mortgage quickly, leaving you in debt for years.

-It’s preferable if you have your mortgage preapproved before you start looking at homes- you’ll have a budget or price range in mind and know exactly what you can and cannot afford.
+It's preferable to have your mortgage preapproved before you start looking at homes- you'll have a budget or price range in mind and know what you can and cannot afford.

-Home inspections help to uncover underlying problems that you may not spot on your first visit to your house.
+Home inspections help uncover underlying problems that you may not spot on your first home visit.

-📋Good to Know: Most home inspections, whether on newly built houses or older homes, will reveal some issues.
+📋Good to Know: Most home inspections on newly built houses or older homes will reveal some issues.

 While some issues found on your inspection are minor, there are some that you should not try to ignore.
-For example, problems like infestations that are not usually covered under standard homeowners’ policies are red alerts and can rack up huge amounts of money to resolve issues.
+For example, problems, like infestations not usually covered under standard homeowners' policies are red alerts and can rack up huge amounts of money to resolve issues.

 What Happens at a Closing: The Buyer?

-Essential the real estate term closing refers to the legal reviewing and signing of documents- and as the home buyer you’ll sign a bulk of documents, however, that’s not all there are other things to consider when analyzing what happens at a closing.
+Essentially, the real estate term closing refers to the legal reviewing and signing of documents- and as the home buyer, you’ll sign a bulk of documents.
+However, that’s not all; there are other things to consider when analyzing what happens at a closing.

 As mentioned, the process is usually led by or managed by an escrow agent.
-Your escrow agent is a trained professional who focuses on real estate closing, as well as preparing all relatable documents.
+Your escrow agent is a trained professional who focuses on real estate closing and preparing all relatable documents.

 ✍️Extra Information: In states where both parties are required to attend the same closing, both the buyer and seller’s real estate agents should be present.